dbosoft/Hosuto/README.md

 ### Versioning

 We use [SemVer](http://semver.org/) for versioning.
 For the versions available, see the [tags on this repository](https://github.com/dbosoft/Hosuto/tags).

+**Warning:**
+Version 1.0 is still not released, that means that new minor versions can include breaking changes!

 ### Authors